PedoCatchersOfficial/PedoCatch/README.md

 2. **The Pipeline:** Our backend systems process and sanitize incoming data while keeping sensitive keys secure.
 3. **The Dispatch:** Verified reports are automatically routed to our monitoring channels for team action.

-## ⚠️ Disclaimer
+## ⚠️ Disclaimer & Legal Notice
+We are **not** law enforcement.
+We operate independently as an investigative collective, but we actively cooperate and share intelligence with official law enforcement agencies when the time comes to take formal action.

-All operations are conducted strictly for reporting, logging, and assisting authorized channels.
+All operations are conducted strictly for reporting, logging, and assisting authorized authorities.
 We adhere to responsible disclosure and platform terms of service.